WafflezCT/community/README.md

-# codetorch
+# CodeTorch

-CodeTorch community forum!
+Welcome to the Wafflez_Wif_Syrup community forum